 Mode of Preparation JEE Main form 2026 - Online, Offline & Self Study Guide

-Mode of preparation JEE Main form 2026 - NTA requires aspirants to enter their mode of preparation while filling out the JEE Main 2026 application form.
-This section helps NTA understand how the aspirants have prepared for the JEE Main 2026 exam.
+Mode of preparation JEE Main form 2026 - NTA requires aspirants to enter their mode of preparation while completing the JEE Main 2026 registration.
+This section in the application form helps NTA understand how the aspirants have prepared for the JEE Main 2026 exam.
 The options available for candidates to choose from in the JEE Main 2026 application form include Regular, Private, self-study, and Correspondence.
 Details regarding the JEE Main 2026 mode of preparation can be found in this article.
+The JEE Main 2026 correction form will be available from December 1 to 2, 2025, for session 1.
+The JEE Main 2026 session 1 will be conducted from January 21 to 30, 2026.

 Mode of Preparation JEE Main form 2026 - Online, Offline & Self Study Guide